gowdavarun355/Concrete1/README.md

 ```

 # Procfile
 A Procfile specifies the commands that are executed by a Heroku app on startup.
-To create one, open up a new file named Procfile (no extension) in the working directory and paste the following. streamlit command to run our app
+To create one, open up a new file named Procfile (no extension) in the working directory and paste the following.
+Flask command to run our app

 ```diff
   web: gunicorn app:app